abeep/Hazelblast/README.md

 Example
 -------------------------
-This interface can be shared between the client (that calls this service) and the server (that implements this service).
-The fire method is routed on the employeeId.
+This interface needs be shared between the client (that calls this service) and the server (that implements this service).
+The fire method is partitioned and is routed on the employeeId.

     @RemoteInterface
     class FireService{